 The Provost's Office fosters a flourishing entrepreneurial spirit and drive among NYU students, faculty, and administrators by providing numerous resources to each.
 New and experienced entrepreneurs are encouraged to experiment, create, and perhaps even launch innovative solutions with positive impacts locally and globally.

 In a residential academic community, the lives of faculty are not confined to their roles as scholars and professors.
 They are also parents and family members who make their homes at NYU.
-Under the Leadership of the Associate Vice Provost and Chief of Staff, the Office of the Provost is establishing a Work-Life Office to better assist faculty with these aspects of their lives.
+Under the Leadership of the Associate Vice Provost and Chief of Staff, the Office of the Provost has established Work Life at NYU to better assist faculty with these aspects of their lives.